 The treasures to be found within the Abbey Garden are not limited to the floral kind.
 The garden is also home to a collection of shipwrecked figureheads, which are displayed at the Valhalla Museum.

-At the entrance to the garden there is a well-stocked gift shop and a large cafeteria.
+At the entrance to the garden is the Garden Visitor Centre with a well-stocked gift shop, a large cafeteria and a history room.

 Beautiful climber with clusters of orange flowers.
 (Latin: Bomarea Caldasii)

 Exotic, narcotic shrub with large trumpet-like flowers.
 (Latin: Brugmansia)

 Large evergreen tree - a vital part of Tresco's windbreak.
 (Latin: Cupressus Macrocarpa)

 The Bell Tree Dahlia with pink-lilac flowers.
 Latin: Dahlia Imperialis)